Skip to content

 Just like humans, businesses and business functions evolve in their anatomy.

 During the more recent years procurement as a discipline has taken a more central role in organizational strategy and as a driver of top-line growth.
 Procurement, in the modern context, isn’t doing its job as a vital organ if its work is simply polluting the very air that a business — or society at scale — breathes back in.
 For this reason, procurement has had to evolve from a role that simply creates savings and manages supply, to a role that does so in a socially responsible and environmentally conscious way.
-In order for procurement to remain a vital part of any business’ organism, it’s important that procurement organizations adopt Sustainable Procurement as the dominant practised discipline.
+In order for procurement to remain a vital part of any business’ organism, it’s important that procurement organizations adopt Sustainable Procurement as the dominant practiced discipline.

-What is Sustainable Procurement, really?
+What Is Sustainable Procurement, Really?

 It’s no secret that corporate sustainability and CSR have exponentially taken the forefront in the corporate strategy of global brands.
 This trend is, in large part, due to external consumer demands on supply chain transparency, visibility, and accountability.
 Consumers today want to know what they’re buying, where they’re buying it from and this increases a need for product and environmental stewardship.
 Sustainable business practices in global supply chains are no longer a nice to have, but a must-have.